kiboschool/course-web-application-development/src/lessons/auth/authorization.md

 # Authorization

 The first part of 'auth' (Authentication) is all about proving that a user is who they say they are.
-We solve with with a JWT token.
+In the example, we used a JWT token for this.

 The next part, Authorization, is about giving users the right access, based on who they are.